wlfrii/lib_layer_renderer/README.md

 # RenderLayer

-This module is designed as a static library mainly for rendering continuum-based surgical robot and gripper.
+This module is splited from XXXX project (_which was designed as a static library mainly for rendering continuum-based surgical robot and gripper_).

+Currently, this library is modularized for rendering shapes, model, vertices, and graph based on OpenGL.

 ## Requirements